 Apart from its helpful community, Hampden has gained accreditation for many cultural attractions in its radius.
 You can find many shopping centers, walking trails, and parks in the area, allowing you to take a break from your everyday routine and take a breather.

-In short, Hampden offers many cultural attractions, quality education, and a reliably low crime rate at affordable costs, making it an ideal place to move to.
+In short, in Hampden you will find many cultural attractions, quality education, and a reliably low crime rate at affordable costs, making it an ideal place to move to.

 With a booming commerce scene and only 9,000 residents, Derby is the perfect neighborhood for those who want to break through the daily hustle and bustle of city life.

-Being located 20 minutes away from Denver, Derby is a secluded part of the town that offers various housing options, with a median sale price of $411,250.
+Being located 20 minutes away from Denver, Derby is a secluded part of the town with various housing options, with a median sale price of $411,250.

 Although Denver sees a constant rise in population, plenty of housing options are available.
 But with the constant rise in population and current economic situations, the increase in living costs is definite.